Skip to main content

 +4

-Bessent admits half of trade war funding is legally doomed
+Treasury admits half of trade war revenue may be refunded

 The U.S. Court of Appeals for the Federal Circuit issued a 7-4 en banc decision on Aug.
-29, 2025 finding that most of the challenged tariffs exceeded the International Emergency Economic Powers Act authority.
+29, 2025, finding that Trump's global tariffs exceeded the authority granted under the International Emergency Economic Powers Act (IEEPA).
+The majority held IEEPA's power to 'regulate' imports does not authorize tariff-setting.

-The Supreme Court granted expedited review and scheduled oral arguments for Nov.
-5, 2025 to determine the legality of the tariffs.
+The Supreme Court granted expedited review and heard oral arguments on Nov.
+5, 2025

 People, bills, and sources